top of page

 Current Crisis Status

 Unlike opioids, benzodiazepine involvement in overdose deaths often goes underreported due to polysubstance poisoning classifications.
-However, DEA data indicates benzodiazepines are present in approximately 30% of opioid overdose deaths in the United States.
-Some states report even higher percentages, with benzodiazepines as primary agents in 5-10% of all drug overdose deaths.
+However, DEA data indicates that benzodiazepines are present in approximately 30% of opioid overdose deaths in the United States.
+Some states report even higher percentages, with benzodiazepines identified as primary agents in 5-10% of all drug overdose deaths.

-Treatment and Prevention
+Treatment and Prevention Strategies

 Comments